antarctica/packer-vm-templates/README.md

 | DigitalOcean | `antarctica/trusty` | `root`   | Yes               | Defined at instance creation | [1]   |
 | DigitalOcean | `antarctica/centos` | `root`   | Yes               | Defined at instance creation | [1]   |

-Note: Currently access to this catalogue is restricted to members of the *PolarView* tenancy, this is being addressed with JASMIN support.
-Until this is fixed, follow the instructions above for users of other vDirector instances to load these templates into a catalogue within another tenancy.
 [1] Be careful about provisioning steps which may configure SSH to refuse root logins.
 Without additional privileged users it will be impossible to connect to such instances, including to create additional users.